 Today’s question revolves around the bacteria living in your mouth.
 Is it healthy?
 Is it dangerous?
 These are great questions, as many patients know that not all bacteria is automatically bad for us.
-However, like bacteria in other parts of the human anatomy, there can be bacteria in your mouth that can be dangerous, not only to your oral health, but to the health of your entire body.
-As Dr. Connelly notes, most doctors don’t offer dental health updates in their annual physicals, leaving patients with little idea about the amount of harmful bacteria that can reside in our mouths.
+However, like bacteria in other parts of the human anatomy, there can be bacteria in your mouth that can be dangerous, not only to your oral health but to the health of your entire body.
+As Dr. Connelly notes, most doctors don’t offer dental health updates in their annual physicals, leaving patients with little idea about the number of harmful bacteria that can reside in our mouths.

 If we don’t treat dental issues soon after they arise then we open the mouth up to harmful bacteria that sit and make a home in the trouble spot.
 Once these bacteria set up shop in our mouths, it’s easy for them to move to other parts of our body, attacking us and causing a litany of problems.
 The bottom line: Periodontal issues can be a gateway for harmful bacteria to enter your body and spread everywhere.
 We obviously don’t want this.